Afghanistan

 Establishment and supervision of a dialysis unit

-In the provincial hospital of Herat, Afghanistan’s second largest city, Cap Anamur supports the only state-run dialysis centre by providing financial resources and technical equipment.
+At the provincial hospital in Herat, Afghanistan’s second-largest city, Cap Anamur supports the only state-run dialysis center by providing financial assistance and technical equipment.
+We also support another dialysis unit in Farah.

 Success in numbers